Boston Beer (SAM) Q2 2017 Results - Earnings Call Transcript

 Martin F. Roper - Boston Beer Co., Inc.

 Sure.
 Judy, let me take that, and if anyone else in the room wants to comment over the top.
 I think your first question was sort of the timing question.
-We alluded to July 4, Q2 of this year on a depletions basis had the load-in (14:22) for July 4, which Q2 of last year did not, it's sort of partial.
+We alluded to July 4, Q2 of this year on a depletions basis had the load-in for July 4, which Q2 of last year did not, it was sort of partial.
 So I don't think we've really broken that out, but it certainly is a couple percentage points, but I wouldn't like to say whether it's five.
 It's somewhere in that range for the quarter, but obviously it helped.
 And I think just the year-to-date number through July is indicative that the trends have obviously significantly changed from the first quarter.
 And I think we said back on the first quarter that we expected them to do so, because some of the first quarter trends were hit by some stumbles and missteps on the Sam Seasonal program that really hurt us pretty hard.
 So we're encouraged with, obviously, the total company trends and certainly the health of Twisted Tea and where Truly has emerged and continues to emerge in this sort of small, emerging category that exists.
 But it's also fair to say that we remain unhappy with our Sam Adams and Angry Orchard trends.

 So as it relates to your question around what people have been projecting on our sort of volume numbers and how we think about the tracked scanner data relative to the volume trends we see.
 We're an IRI house, so I can't talk specifically to Nielsen, although when we try and reconcile it against the Nielsen data that we see from some of the analysts, there always appears to be a couple of percentage points of noise there, but not anything material.
-I think some of the reported data are reporting truly in a non-beer category, and maybe that is confusing people.
+I think some of the reported data are reporting Truly in a non-beer category, and maybe that is confusing people.
 And maybe that isn't being rolled up into our total.
 Certainly, it took us a while to get that sorted out in our own internal reporting.
 So, I think with the innovation that's going on, sometimes things slip through the cracks, but our own sort of depletion trends are reflective of what we're seeing in the reported data we get from IRI.

 Judy E. Hong - Goldman Sachs & Co.